GUC-Notes/computer-network/lecture-1.md

 - the voice bandwidth is 0 ~ 4KHZ Thus the internet speed is up t 56KPbs.
 - you can't surf and phone at the same time.

+### DSL (Digital Subscriber Line)

+- it uses the entire bandwidth of the telphone infrastrcture.
+- spiltter is a filter it takes the frequency belongs to phone voice and sends it to the telephone.
+- the higher  frequency and sends that to DSL.

+### Residential access: cable modems
+Does not use telephone infrastructure Instead uses cable TV infrastructure

+### Wireless access networks

+- small range -> WIFI
+- wider -> mobile networks